 We start learning and understanding symbols from a very young age and continue to develop our symbolic number skills throughout our lives.
 It is unsurprising, therefore, that it is intuitively assumed that by adulthood we process symbolic numbers automatically with little conscious effort.
 The typical symbolic comparison task used to assess basic number processing, where participants see two digits on the screen and must decide which is larger as quickly and as accurately as possible, can be considered effortless for adults.
 Our dual-task paradigm revealed that WM is actively involved in the flexible processing of numerical representations when undertaking such a symbolic comparison task.

 Surprisingly, participants’ accuracy improved instead of dropping under both types of the implemented active CE interference, i.e. with both the PL and VSSP WM interference.
 This was triggered by the interference conditions.
 At the same time, participants were slower under both interference conditions compared to the one without.
 Perhaps with WM interference, which made the task more challenging and potentially less tedious, participants’ focus on the primary task improved, leading to improved accuracy and slower responses.
 Conversely, the challenge induced by the interference conditions may have slowed participants down, leading to improved performance.
 Our exploratory analyses (Appendix D, Table D3) showed a significant but small speed-accuracy trade-off (r = 0.20) for the condition with PL interference, but not for the condition with VSSP interference nor the condition without interference.
-However, these speed-accuracy correlation coefficients did not differ significantly, which suggests that there was no significant change in participants’ speed-accuracy trade-off across the conditions.
-Thus, a speed-accuracy trade-off on its own cannot explain the finding of improved accuracy in interference conditions.
+However, these speed-accuracy correlation coefficients did not differ significantly, which may suggest no change in participants’ speed-accuracy trade-off across the conditions.
+Thus, a speed-accuracy trade-off on its own does not appear to explain the finding of improved accuracy in interference conditions.
+We should highlight here though that this is only a provisional assumption based on exploratory analyses for which we had not conducted a power analysis, and should be therefore considered tentative.
 Nevertheless, it is clear that accuracy improved due to the interference conditions, therefore there must be WM involvement.
 The fact that we found no difference between the two interference conditions (in both accuracy and RT) indicates that both had a similar effect on symbolic comparison.
 As expected, results were similar when splitting the trials based on the size of the number, i.e. there was no difference in the effect of interference for trials on symbolic comparison with small or large quantities.